dsavransky/EXOSIMS/documentation/quickstart.rst

         }
      ],
      "minComp": 0.01,
-     "dMagLim": 25,
+     "dMagLim": 26,
      "missionLife": 5,
      "missionPortion": 0.2
     }

-We are now ready to run our simulation.
+After creating a new ``sim`` object with this script, we are now ready to run our simulation.